muzammilali28/Sticky_Notes/README.md

 ### How to Run

-Go in the [ReactApp/src](https://github.com/muzammilali28/Sticky_Notes/tree/master/StickyNotes/src) folder and Open it with [VSCode](https://code.visualstudio.com/).<br/>
+1. Go in the [ReactApp/src](https://github.com/muzammilali28/Sticky_Notes/tree/master/StickyNotes/src) folder and Open it with [VSCode](https://code.visualstudio.com/).<br/>

-Then Open **Two Terminals** and write the following in each terminal.<br/>
+2. Then Open **Two Terminals** and write the following in each terminal.<br/>

-First run
+3. First run
 ```
 $ npm run server
 ```
-in one terminal and then after that
+in one terminal and then after that in other terminal type
 ```
 $ npm run start
 ```
-in the other terminal.

 **Note : You can look at the [package.json](https://github.com/muzammilali28/Sticky_Notes/blob/master/StickyNotes/package.json) file to see whats going on in their**